chairbender/vscode-sapf/README.md

 Based on the excellent supercollider VS Code extension: https://github.com/scztt/vscode-supercollider

 However, unlike the VS Code extension, interaction with sapf is done via the terminal.
 So you can use the commands provided by this extension to execute code, but you can also simply switch to the terminal and type commands directly.

-We will re-evaluate this if it proves to be annoying, but it makes this extension rather simple which has its benefits!
+Please give feedback if you would prefer it to not interact directly with your terminal, and we can switch it to a more "controlled" approach!

 ## Features